86Box/docs/dev/api/device.rst

 State structure
 ---------------

 Most devices need a place to store their internal state.
-We discourage the use of global structures, and instead recommend allocating **state structures** dynamically in the ``init`` callback and freeing them in the ``close`` callback:
+We discourage the use of global structures, and instead recommend allocating a **state structure** dynamically in the ``init`` callback and freeing it in the ``close`` callback.

 .. container:: toggle

     .. container:: toggle-header

-        Code example: allocating and freeing a state structure
+        Code example: allocating and deallocating a state structure

     .. code-block::